Apple Cider Vinegar for treating acne

 Acne is a complex skin condition and can be caused by many factors.
 It is also one of the most common skin conditions, affecting people all around the world, of all ages and ethnic origins.

-Its main feature is the formation of pustules and papules in areas that are rich in sebaceous glands.
-It also provokes seborrhea.
+Its main feature is the formation of pustules and papules (pimples and blackheads) in areas that are rich in sebaceous glands like the face, chest, shoulders and back.
+It also provokes an excessive production of sebum, an oil that lubricates the skin.

-Its effects can range from light (a few blackheads and pimples) to severe (abscesses, deep lesions, and scarring).
+Its effects can range from mild (a few blackheads and pimples) to severe (abscesses, deep lesions, and scarring).

 It is prevalent among teenagers and young adults (11 to 30 years old) due to the influence of androgenic hormones such as testosterone (in both women and men).

 People in their 40s and 50s also suffer from it.
-It is more prevalent in developed countries than in less developed ones.
+It is more prevalent in developed countries than in less developed ones, in urban settings than rural, and is more severe in Asians and people of African descent than in Whites.

 Acne is caused by many factors